- SOUTH AFRICA

 Renewals have to be requested during the final 6 months of the registration validity period.
 If a renewal application is submitted after this period (but no longer than 6 months later), an additional fee is payable.

-Our attorneys will assist you with renewals and maintenance.
+Our attorneys will assist you with renewals and maintenance of Industrial Design in Sweden.

 BENEFITS OF INDUSTRIAL DESIGN REGISTRATION: